kubernetes/website/content/en/docs/reference/command-line-tools-reference/kubelet.md

 The kubelet works in terms of a PodSpec.
 A PodSpec is a YAML or JSON object that describes a pod.
 The kubelet takes a set of PodSpecs that are provided through various mechanisms (primarily through the apiserver) and ensures that the containers described in those PodSpecs are running and healthy.
 The kubelet doesn't manage containers which were not created by Kubernetes.

-Other than from an PodSpec from the apiserver, there are three ways that a container manifest can be provided to the Kubelet.
+Other than from a PodSpec from the apiserver, there are three ways that a container manifest can be provided to the Kubelet.

 File: Path passed as a flag on the command line.
 Files under this path will be monitored periodically for updates.
 The monitoring period is 20s by default and is configurable via a flag.